Overview

 ##

-This group of very preterms starts around -2.5 SD, followed by a catch-up in child development of approximately 1.0 SD per year.
+This group of children born very preterm starts around -2.5 SD, followed by a catch-up in child development of approximately 1.0 SD per year.
 The size of the catch-up is equal for boys and girls.

 We may account for the clustering effect by including random intercept and age effects, and rerun as